 Find a lender.
 “Start with the lender,” Ross says.
 “You first need to know if you are approved and how much you are approved for.
 They will then direct you to various modular companies they have worked with in the past.”

 - Do your research.
 It’s important to first know whether your area allows for modular homes, and, if so, to then find a reputable builder.
 Consider builders with experience in modular homes, and who can show you their track record or point you to testimonials or past projects.
 You can also vet the builder through the Better Business Bureau or based on other third-party reviews.

-- Ask about price.
-After you’ve found a builder, ask what’s included and what isn’t included in the base price of the home.
+- Ask about price and process.
+After you’ve found a builder, ask about what is and isn’t included in the base price of the home.
 What do you need to pay for upfront and what do you need to pay at the end of the project?
 Has the builder made arrangements for the appropriate inspections (so you can obtain a certificate of occupancy)?
 Be sure to get everything in writing, including what you were quoted.